Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 Type 2 Diabetes

-Type 2 diabetes represents about 90 to 95 percent of cases.
+Type 2 diabetes represents about 90 to 95 percent of all cases.
 Type 2 diabetes can develop in a person's body at any age, but it happens more frequently in people who are 40 years and older.

 While Type 1 diabetes happens when there is no insulin in a person's body, Type 2 diabetes happens when there is too little insulin or the little that is there is not used effectively.

-It is estimated that at least 90 percent of those who have diabetes have Type 2.
+It is estimated that at least 90 percent of people who have diabetes have Type 2.
 The number rises every year.
 It has been predicted that there could be more than 600 million people living with Type 2 diabetes by 2035.

 The majority of people who suffer from diabetes have Type 2 because that particular type accounts for up to 95 out of every 100 people.